kirandash/NgRx/README.md

 ### 6. Create First Action
 ng generate @ngrx/schematics:action Zipcode --group (group option is to group all the files into one folder called actions)

+### 7. Use Actions in Reducer
+Use AddZipcode and RemoveZipcode in zip-codes.reducer.ts file

+Link the state and reducers in index.ts file of reducers